 Looka learned that many customers who didn’t purchase their logo package found it too expensive.
-This had led them to develop a new pricing package that was geography dependent.
+This led them to develop a new pricing package that was location-dependent.

 While $65 for a premium logo package may be reasonable in North America, entrepreneurs in developing countries can find it cheaper to hire a graphic designer.

 Weex used surveys to identify churn reasons.
-They sent out an email survey to their churned customers saying: “We’ve noticed you’ve recently ported out.
+The company sent out an email survey to their churned customers saying: “We’ve noticed you’ve recently ported out.
 Can you tell us what was the reason?”
 (In telecommunication, the term “port-out” means to switch between mobile operators).

-As soon as they discovered the 2 main reasons for churn—inadequate network coverage (which was beyond their control) and a lack of understanding of the product offering, they could address the issue.
+As soon as Weex discovered the two main reasons for churn—inadequate network coverage (which was beyond their control) and a lack of understanding of the product offering, they could address the issue.

 Weex changed its product communication and presented it more transparently.
 Read the complete Weex case study.

 Asking the right question is the key to researching customer satisfaction.
-Of course, you can ask questions like ‘How satisfied are you?’ but the answers won’t provide you with very detailed and substantive conclusions.
+Of course, you can ask questions such as ‘How satisfied are you?’ but the answers won’t provide you with very detailed and substantive conclusions.

-For example: Ask how customers found out about you, what are their characteristics (roles, parental status, etc.—anything that will help you tailor services to their needs), or whether they used any similar products before.
+For example: Ask how customers found out about you, what their demographics are (roles, parental status, etc.—anything that will help you tailor services to their needs), or whether they used any similar products before.

 The choice depends on what exactly you want to research and your target audience.

-Often it’s better to create and send 1 survey with 6-8 questions than to create one survey with 5 questions to research customer satisfaction and later send another short survey to research something else.
+Often, it’s better to create and send one survey with six to eight questions than to create one survey with five questions to research customer satisfaction, and send another short survey later on to research something else.

 Regardless of what kind of survey you'd like to send, we have over 400 templates for you to choose from.
 With our free trial, you'll get a taste of our Business plan for 10 days.
 What's not to like?
 Sign up for free and start measuring customer satisfaction today!